kubos/kubos/docs/dev-docs.rst

 Developer Docs
 ==============

-APIs, Contributing to, Coding standards, internal nuts and bolts
+The internal nuts and bolts of Kubos

 .. toctree::
     :maxdepth: 1